 If you were to use steganography in the same situation, you would hide the letter inside a pair of socks that you would be gifting the intended recipient of the letter.
 To those who don’t know about the message, it would look like there was nothing more to your gift than the socks.
 But the intended recipient knows what to look for, and finds the message hidden in them.

-Crpytography is often used to supplement the security offered by steganography.
-Crypography algorithms are used to encrypt secret data before embedding it into cover files.
+Cryptography is often used to supplement the security offered by steganography.
+Cryptography algorithms are used to encrypt secret data before embedding it into cover files.

 Image Steganography –

 As the name suggests, Image Steganography refers to the process of hiding data within an image file.
 The image selected for this purpose is called the cover image and the image obtained after steganography is called the stego image.